 - Stir the chocolate chips periodically and remove from heat when most of the chips are melted, continuing to stir until the chocolate is smooth.

-- Now proceed to make the bark using the steps above.
+- Proceed to make the bark using the steps above in the microwave instructions.